What is it about?

 Open source code for expert dashboard: https://github.com/technologiestiftung/superset-qtrees

 Who is participating?

-In conjunction with the Birds on Mars, the Technologiestiftung Berlin (Technology Foundation of Berlin) has obtained funding for measures to adapt to climate change and is therefore part of the German Adaptation Strategy to Climate Change (DAS), funded by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+Together with the Birds on Mars, an AI agency based in Berlin, the Technology Foundation Berlin successfully applied for funding for measures to adapt to climate change.
+QTrees was thus part of the German Strategy for Adaptation to Climate Change (DAS) and was funded by the Federal Ministry for the Environment.

 About the funding project